Batch243/Freestyle-Project---Lease-Abstract/Proposal.md

 8. Property management firms & Asset management firms can now utilize one of these three formats to pull the key data elements as soon as they are generated and no one has to read a lease agreement ever again.

+## Information Requirements

+### Information Inputs

+1. All inputs come directly from the command prompt, inputted at the onset of lease agreement.

+### Information Outputs

+1. Report (Command-Line)
+2. 'Abstract.csv' file containing key data elements of lease agreement
+3. 'Restful API' or 'JSON API' key data elements will be stored in an API which firms could call into their respective systems.

+## Technology Requirements